OVERVIEW

 Because I have to account for transit time, I'm less willing to just do things on the fly.
 If I don't already have plans made, I'll just stay home.

-Interviewees expressed a strong desire for novelty and community, but felt hindered by the high “logistical tax” of socializing in Seattle.
-Between the effort of planning around transit schedules, the financial burden of going out, and the pressure of initiating conversations, retreating to the comfort of home often became the easiest choice.
+Interviewees expressed a desire for novelty and community, but between the effort of planning around transit schedules, financial burden of going out, and pressure of initiating conversations, staying home became the easiest choice.

 It became clear that our solutions needed to be low-pressure, seamlessly integrate into their existing daily routines, and lower the barrier to shared neighborhood exploration.